RequestNetwork/requestNetwork/packages/data-access/README.md

 ### Synchronization

 Blocks can be added into the storage by other peers running their own data-access instance.
 Therefore, to remain consistent with the global state of the network, this package need to synchronize with these new blocks.`dataAccess.synchronizeNewDataIds()` allows to synchronize manually with all unsynchronized blocks.
-The synchronization can also be done automatically, `dataAccess.startAutoSynchronization()` allows to automatically synchronize with new blocks, the interval time between each synchronization can be defined in data-access constructor. `dataAccess.stopAutoSynchronization()` allows to stop automatic synchronization.
+The synchronization can also be done automatically, `dataAccess.startAutoSynchronization()` allows to automatically synchronize with new blocks, the interval time between each synchronization can be defined in data-access constructor. `dataAccess.close()` allows to stop automatic synchronization.

 ## Architecture